PratyushSoni/Question-Paper-Generator/README.md

 - Navigate to the src folder and then run the server using "node main.js"
 - Open the browser on http://localhost:3000/
 - Generate the question paper and enter the values given accordingly

+## Example:
+- Enter total marks as 100
+- Set Difficulty - Easy: 20, Medium: 50, Hard: 30
+- Select all the topics by pressing "Ctrl" or clicking and dragging down to select.
+- Click on Generate Question Paper
+- You will see a list of questions automatically updated